 Chongyuan Temple, Buddhist temple near Yangcheng Lake in Suzhou Industrial Park, China.

-Inside stands a massive gilded bronze statue of a Buddhist deity that ranks among the largest indoor statues in the country.
-This sculpture is a remarkable artistic achievement and a focal point for many visitors.
+Inside the main hall stands a gilded bronze statue of a Buddhist deity that is counted among the largest indoor statues in the country.
+The sheer height of the figure becomes apparent only once you step inside the hall and look up.

 The community of curious travelers